 Day 2: Wuling Farm Guest House, Wuling Farm

-Days 5 & 6: Crossing the Rainbow Bridge Guest House, Taroko Gorge
+Days 4 and 5: Crossing the Rainbow Bridge Guest House, Taroko Gorge

 Day 10: Bao Lai Spa Village Hotel, Bao Lai

-Bikes available on this tour (not included in tour price, must be reserved at time of booking):
+Bikes available for rent on this tour (must be reserved in advance at the time of booking):

 If you plan to bring your own seat, please ensure that it has a universal seat post.

 Helmet rental is not available on this tour.
 We recommend that you bring your own helmet for safety and hygiene purposes.Wearing a helmet is strongly recommended on all our biking adventures and if you choose not to wear one you will be asked to sign a liability waiver.